vs-sat-dev/CIFAR-10/README.md

 I running a custom Pytorch 14-layer ResNet neural network to classify CIFAR-10 dataset.

-The dataset consists of 50 000 training and 10 000 testing images.
+The dataset consists of 50 000 training and 10 000 testing images with a size of 32*32.
 Every image belongs to one of ten classes.
 ```
 airplane automobile bird cat deer dog frog horse ship truck
 ```